Palm Springs is half of what you heard, and double how fun you think it might be. Or, if you visit the wrong area maybe not so thrilling at all.

 In Palm Canyon Dr navigation terms, if the mountains are on your left, you’re headed North.
 Right, you’re headed South.
 Easy enough, right?

 Hot tip: homeowners typically don’t need to pay tax on monthly rentals, but do on short term rentals, so staying a bit longer can save considerably more than 2-3 week stays.
-3 weeks probably costs the same or less as four, particularly when you add in the Airbnb tips to save money.
+Four weeks probably costs the same or less as three, particularly when you add in the Airbnb tips to save money.

 Focusing on neighborhoods such as Movie Colony, Old Las Palmas or Racquet Club will put you in great areas with easy access and fantastic accommodation options.